• Skip to primary navigation

 MAKING ALOO GOBI IN A PRESSURE COOKER:

 My favorite easy and fast way to put any meal on the table has always been using a pressure cooker.
-You can saute, fry and cook in the same pan; a totally one-pan deal with less dishes to wash!
+You can sauté, fry and cook in the same pan; a totally one-pan deal with less dishes to wash!

 Just lightly fry the masala paste and spices in some oil (use ghee if not vegan), stir in vegetables along with some favorite curry powders!
-Sprinkle water over the vegetables if you feel it is too dry or add just about 1/8 cup, not more.
-Pressure cook for just 3 minutes (on low) in Instant pot and 2 whistles in regular Indian style pressure cooker.
+Sprinkle water over the vegetables if you feel it is too dry or add just about 1/8 - 1/4 cup at the most, not more.
+Just enough to avoid any burning at the bottom of the pressure pan.

-Garnish with cilantro and crushed kasoori methi/dried fenugreek leaves (again optional but adds a lovely flavor to most north Indian curries) and that is it!
 In about 10-15 minutes, you have a super delicious Indian curry (not too dry and not too gravy like) to enjoy with any flat bread like roti, paratha, naan etc.!

 Now, isn’t this an easy and delicious vegetable curry to put on your table in a flash?
 Serve this at any occasion and it is sure to please everyone’s taste buds!